level23/dynadot-api/README.md

 Only a limited set of features are currently implemented, and the exact methods and parameters available on this API may change in the future.

+## NOTE

+This API is still in development and should only be used at your own risk!

+## Contributing

+If you want to help us improve this implementation, just contact us.
+All help is welcome!

 ## License
 See the file LICENSE for more information.